Through The Fibro Fog

 Full of flavor.
 With flavorful basil pesto and seasoned sweet paprika chicken, this chicken pesto bowl definitely isn't lacking in taste!

 High protein lunch or dinner.
-With chicken, quinoa and nuts or seeds, there are lots of protein sources and nutritious ingredients to enjoy and keep you feeling happy and full!
+With chicken, quinoa and nuts or seeds, there are lots of protein sources and nutritious ingredients to keep you feeling happy and full!

 Gluten free.
 We don't use wheat or any other gluten containing ingredients, making this a gluten free bowl recipe.
-Have a peek at my turmeric quinoa for another gluten free lunch idea!
+Have a peek at my turmeric quinoa and pesto quinoa for more gluten free ideas!

 🥣 Ingredients